sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 Here are the steps of a standard deployment:

 1. The Gnosis Safe owners sign a Merkle root off-chain with a meta transaction.
 2. The executor initiates the deployment by calling the `approve` function on the Gnosis Safe's `SphinxModuleProxy`.
-This verifies that a sufficient number of Gnosis Safe owners have signed the Merkle root, and sets the Merkle root as "active".
+This verifies that a sufficient number of Gnosis Safe owners have signed the Merkle root, then sets the Merkle root as "active".
 3. The executor submits the user's transactions by calling the `execute` function on the Gnosis Safe's `SphinxModuleProxy`, which forwards the calls to the Gnosis Safe.
 This step may involve multiple transactions for larger deployments.

 Since a Merkle root can contain deployments across an arbitrary number of chains, this process will occur on every chain that the owners approved in the first step.